redu/usability/README.md

 ![Ranking Issues](https://dl.dropboxusercontent.com/u/13659411/Ranking-Issues.png)

 #### Value
-The measure of value must guided to accomplish Redu's strategic decisions:
+The measure of value must be guided to accomplish Redu's strategic decisions:

 1. Content production;
 2. Management of V.L.E. (“A.V.A.”);